Annual information return for payments to persons with limited tax liability in Finland (7809e) 2018

 To e-file the information, log on to www.ilmoitin.fi, use the Tyvi service providers, or complete a Tax Administration's fillable form on the Web.
 You also have the option of printing out a paper form and submitting the information on paper.
 The payor must use e-filing if there are five of more beneficiaries.
 The requirement to e-file does not concern payors who are private individuals and estates of a deceased individual.

 The deadline for electronic filing is 3 February 2019.
 For paper filing, it is 31 January 2019.
 For more information, see "Annual information returns" Vuosi-ilmoituksen antaminen (in Finnish and Swedish).
+If the deadline date falls on a Saturday, Sunday or legal holiday, the return must arrive at the Tax Administration on the next business day.

 Making corrections; using the new identifier of the filing